How to use WP Rocket in a multisite environment

-If you want to use WP Rocket on a multisite environment, there are a few details you should consider at the moment of purchasing your licence and activating the plugin.
+If you want to use WP Rocket on a multisite environment, there are a few details you should consider at the moment of purchasing your license and activating the plugin.

 If you set up multiple sites within a Multisite network, one of the following patterns would apply: